-I would 100% recommended this day tour if only for our wonderful, handsome and prompt driver Konrad, and the coolest Monk you’ll ever meet, Father Simon.
+I would 100% recommended this day tour if only for our wonderful, handsome and prompt driver Konrad, and the coolest Monk you’ll ever meet, Father Simson.

 If you’re looking for something upscale in the Main Square visit Wesele for dinner, where you’ll have a prime view of the bustling square while dining on Polish specialities.

-Like pork chops with sauerkraut and fried potatoes, and żurek, a tangy rye soup with sausages or Pierogia (dumplings stuffed with veal, topped with butter and sage).
+These include pork chops with sauerkraut and fried potatoes, and żurek, a tangy rye soup with sausages or Pierogi (dumplings stuffed with veal, topped with butter and sage).

 Cyrano de Bergerac